tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-cluster.md

      export EV_HP_INIT_CFG_PATH=<Path to your initial HotPocket configuration file>
      ```

 4. Now let's override the contract section of the HotPocket configuration in the Evernode instance.
 This section will be identical in each HotPocket instance in the cluster as the contract configuration is synchronized within the cluster.
 If you do not want, you can skip this step as well.
-However you can set the original `roundtime` you are intending to give for your smart contract here in the `consensus.roundtime` section.
+However, you can set the original `roundtime` you are intending to give for your smart contract here in the `consensus.roundtime` section.

    - Create a new json file anywhere you prefer.
-   - Add following content inside the file.
+   - Add the following content inside the file.
       ```json
       {
         "contract": {